-The value of this parameter shall be "5.1" for AMI models written in compliance with the IBIS Version 5.1 specification.
+The value of this parameter shall be "5.1" for AMI models written in compliance with the IBIS Version 5.1 specification-and "6.0" for AMI models written in compliance with the IBIS Version 6.0 specification.
 The absence of AMI_Version indicates that the AMI model was written in compliance with the IBIS Version 5.0 specification.